d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 [**The plots look identical to those when we implemented weight decay from scratch**].
-However, they run appreciably faster and are easier to implement, a benefit that will become more pronounced for larger problems.
+However, this version runs faster and is easier to implement, benefits that will become more pronounced as you address larger problems and this work becomes more routine.

 ```{.python .input}
 %%tab all